ninjudd/cake/README.md

 ## Command-line Arguments

-There is no way to pass parameters from one task to another, however, Cake does parse all command-line arguments and make them available to all tasks as a var called `opts` which contains a map of keys to vectors of repeated values.
+There is no way to pass parameters from one task to another, however, cake does parse all command-line arguments and make them available to all tasks as a var called `*opts*` which contains a map of keys to vectors of repeated values.
 Named args begin with `--keyname` and are mapped to `:keyname`.
 Unnamed arguments are mapped to `:taskname`.
 Repeated named values can be specified by repeating a key or by using commas in the value.
 Single and